Novia-RDI-Seafaring/mh-sise-py/README.md

 ## Installation
 ### Python version
-This project is developed ``Python 3.12.4`` and have not been tested for other versions.
+This project is developed ``Python 3.12.4`` and has not been tested for other versions.

 ### Install MH-SISE
 Clone repository and install `mh_sise`  in **editable** mode using: